lumip/MSFSModManager/README.md

 Example: `fsmodm add-source B78XH https://github.com/Heavy-Division/B78XH@main` registers a source for the latest development state in the `main` branch of the B78XH mod.

+**Note**: Installing from github branches only works if the branch contains a correct package manifest file (`manifest.json`) and will install only the contents of the folder containing the manifest file (including all subdirectories).

 ### Install/Uninstall a package

 ```